UT-ADL/milrem_visual_offroad_navigation/README.md

 The goal of using passive sensors means that the camera is the primary sensor.
 The currently best known way to make sense of camera images is to use artificial neural networks.
 These networks need a lot of training data to work well.
 Therefore the main goal of this project was to collect and validate the data to train artificial neural networks for vision-based navigation.

 We set ourselves a goal to collect 50 hours of data consisting of 150 km of trajectories.
 This was inspired by the ViKiNG paper having 42 hours of training data.
-Time-wise this goal was achieved, distance-wise slightly less data was collected, 104 km.
+Time-wise this goal was achieved, distance-wise 104 km was collected.

 In addition to collecting the data we wanted to validate if it is usable for training the neural networks.
 We actually went further than that by not only training the networks, but also implementing a proof-of-concept navigation system on [Jackal robot](https://clearpathrobotics.com/jackal-small-unmanned-ground-vehicle/).